Help Protect Your Child from certain hpv related cancers and diseases

+For most people, HPV clears on its own .
+But for those who don't clear the virus, it can cause certain cancers and diseases.
 As a parent, your child's health and safety is of the utmost importance.
-Which is why we’re dedicated to educating parents on the importance of the HPV vaccine, right from the age of 9.
+Which is why we’re dedicated to educating parents on the importance of the HPV vaccination, right from the age of 9 years.

 Learn how HPV vaccination for children and teens can help protect against HPV-related cancers.